 If you own a dog, it’s very important to carefully check your homeowners insurance policy to see if you are covered in the event of your pet dog biting someone on your property.
 While some standard policies will cover the legal liabilities involved with a dog bite, many insurance companies exclude breeds such as pit bulls or rottweilers that are categorized as aggressive.

-If you live on the floodplain of a river, there’s always a chance that your home could become flooded at some point in the future.
+If you live in a high-risk area, such as on the floodplain of a river, there’s always a chance that your home could become flooded at some point in the future.
 Unfortunately, many homeowners who have never had to deal with a flood believe that their ordinary insurance policies will cover the costs of repairing water damage.
 The truth is that flood insurance can only be obtained by taking out a separate policy.

 Most homeowners assume that damage caused by a pipe bursting will automatically be covered by their insurance policies.
 While a basic homeowners insurance policy will protect you in most cases of sudden pipe malfunction, there are some important limitations that you should be aware of.
 Specifically, your insurance company may deny your claim if they find the damage to be the result of normal wear and tear, which isn’t covered by insurance.
 So, if an old, corroded pipe bursts and causes water damage, you may find that the cleanup and repairs aren’t covered by your policy.

 As a general rule, damage caused by an infestation of termites won’t be covered by your homeowners insurance.
 This is because infestations of termites, carpenter bees, and other insects are preventable with proper routine maintenance.
 To make sure you never have to deal with structural termite damage, be sure to have a pest control company inspect and spray regularly, as damage caused by the insects can easily cost you $3,000 or more.